Skip content?

 Self-help tools

-We’ve learnt that there are many people who are not looking for formal support from a service but do want to try and reduce their gambling on their own.
-This research is informing our work on self-help tools and digital app solutions.
+Research showed that there are many people who are not looking for formal support from a service but do want to try and reduce their gambling on their own.
+This research informed the development of GambleAware’s digital self-help tools.

 Measuring harms in different communities

-Our work has demonstrated issues in the tools used to measure gambling harms, and how these could be addressed by including the experience of different communities.
-Our findings have highlighted which populations are most affected, how harms are experienced at both individual and community levels, and the specific treatment and support needs of each.
+Research has demonstrated issues in the tools used to measure gambling harms, and how these could be addressed by including the experience of different communities.
+Findings highlighted which populations are most affected, how harms are experienced at both individual and community levels, and the specific treatment and support needs of each.

-The insights gained from these projects have helped us make decisions about our work, including our commissioning approach, how we position our organisation and how we work with the National Gambling Support Network.
+Insights from these projects informed decisions about GambleAware’s activities, including its commissioning approach, organisational positioning, and collaboration with the National Gambling Support Network.

 Treatment and support heat maps